PavanRangani/docs/docs/prd/legal-entities/assign-household-service-team.md

   - Shows pencil icon disable until `Service Tier` is selected.
 On hover, shows tooltip message.
   - Shows proper message when `Service Tier` is not selected.
 - When `Household team` is pulled from the Service team, shows `(Pulled from the Service Team)` word in bracket of header.
 For e.g. `Household Team (Pulled from Service Team)`.
 [See this](https://drive.google.com/file/d/1EOzxMhN70ng-rcMdhxOhsMh-Z64MZ0I1/view?usp=sharing)
-- Shows tick mark icon for user marked as a lead. `Mark as Lead` user shown first in the roles columns and then the other user is alphabetically sorted.
+- Shows tick mark icon for user marked as a lead. `Mark as Lead` user shown first in alphabetically in the roles columns and then the other user is alphabetically sorted.
 - Shows `-` when no role available.
+- Due to width problem, shows first name and initials for last name.
+For e.g. `Keith V.` or `Sue S.`
 - `Personal Controller` and `Reconciliation` types role will be shown together.
   - User are primary sorting on users role and secondary sorting on alphabetical order.
   - `Personal Controller` types roles are shown first and `Reconciliation` types role are shown second.